The University of Washington Graduate Medical Education Committee (GMEC) is responsible for overseeing:

 The Designated Institutional Official (DIO) serves as the Chair of the GMEC.
 Committee members include selected representation from residents and fellows, hospital leadership, clinical chairs, ACGME program directors and other members of the UW faculty, GME administration, program administrators, UW Medicine Compliance, and a quality improvement/safety officer.
 Resident and fellow members should include the UW Housestaff Association (UWHA) President, the Network of Underrepresented Residents and Fellows (NURF) President, the Housestaff Quality and Safety Committee (HQSC) co-chairs, four program-appointed chief residents from the Internal Medicine, General Surgery, Anesthesiology and Pediatrics programs, and other peer-selected residents and fellows.
 Resident and fellow members serve one (1) year terms, and may be re-nominated.
 Faculty and other administrative members should serve a term of two (2) years, and may be reappointed.

 Each voting member of the Committee, including the Chair, has one vote and all votes are equal.
 All actions of the GMEC must be by a majority vote of those present and those voting must reflect a broad representation of faculty, resident and fellows.

 Meetings will be held monthly.
 Minutes must be kept and will be available for review by accreditation site visitors.
 When possible, resident/fellow members will be released from regular duties so they may attend.

-The GMEC will appoint standing and adhoc subcommittees in order to carry out portions of the GMEC’s responsibilities.
+The GMEC will appoint subcommittees to accomplish portions of the Committees' responsibilities.
 Subcommittees that address required GMEC responsibilities will include peer-selected residents and fellows.
-Any actions of subcommittees that address required GMEC responsibilities will be reviewed and approved by the GMEC.
-The standing GMEC subcommittees include:
+Any actions of subcommittees that address required GMEC responsibilities will be presented to and approved by the GMEC.
+Standing GMEC subcommittees include: